Solskjaer: Liverpool could win treble but not among very best teams yet | Goal.com

 "At the moment he seems to know what he’s going to get every time he puts a team out, though we are only just past halfway through the season and there are still a lot of games to go.

-"If you look at Liverpool now, they have 33 wins and five draws from their last [their last] 38 [league] games.
+"If you look at Liverpool now, they have 33 wins and five draws from their last 38 [league] games.
 That's 104 points, so it would have been a more than decent season.

 "They are doing well, to say the least, and could win a treble this season but let's see where they are in May.
 They have a couple of difficult games coming up."